 Francisco Mendoza was born in the wine regions of Argentina and was an avid reader since childhood, spending every house-chore-earned peso at the used books store.
 He dreamed of traveling the world like his literary heroes, a dream that became true when he was 12 and his family relocated to Brazil.
 After graduating from Journalism school, he pursued a career in marketing, but the child reader in him kept pushing him to go after his storytelling passion, and he was awarded a fellowship at the Tisch School of the Arts' Dramatic Writing MFA program.

-Moving countries for the second time, and graduating with honors, Francisco is now pursuing a cross-medium writing career, and his work has been developed or presented at The Lark, The New Group, the MacDowell Colony, and Northern Stage, among others.
-His scripts include stage plays Machine Learning (Reading, The Lark's Playwrights Week; Finalist, Goldberg Prize; Shortlist, Darmouth's Neukom Institute Literary Arts Awards; Semifinalist, Barrington Stage’s Burman New Play Award), Tooth for Tooth (Finalist, Sundance Theater Lab; Finalist, Princess Grace Playwriting Fellowship; Semifinalist, O’Neill National Playwrights Conference), and Patriarch (Semifinalist, 2019 Headwaters New Play Festival); TV pilot Land Most Loved (Finalist, Sundance Lab; Winner, Ivy Film Festival); and podcast Hairy Legs Hannah's Feminist Quarter-Hour (official selection, Austin Film Festival), which he co-wrote and directed after a successful Kickstarter campaign.
-MFA - Tisch School of the Arts. notrealmendoza.com
+Moving countries for the second time, and graduating with honors, Francisco is now pursuing a cross-medium writing career, and his work has been developed or presented at The Lark, The New Group, the MacDowell Colony, The Great Plains Theatre Conference, and Northern Stage, among others.
+His scripts include stage plays Machine Learning (The Lark's Playwrights Week; San Diego Rep Latinx Festival, Northern Stage's New Works Now; Winner of the Neukom Institute Literary Arts Awards; Finalist, Goldberg Prize; Semifinalist, Barrington Stage’s Burman New Play Award), Tooth for Tooth (Finalist, Sundance Theater Lab; Finalist, Princess Grace Playwriting Fellowship; Semifinalist, O’Neill National Playwrights Conference), and Patriarch (Great Plains Theatre Conference; Semifinalist, 2019 Headwaters New Play Festival); TV pilot Land Most Loved (Finalist, Sundance Lab; Winner, Ivy Film Festival); and podcast Hairy Legs Hannah's Feminist Quarter-Hour (official selection, Austin Film Festival), which he co-wrote and directed after a successful Kickstarter campaign. notrealmendoza.com